 The Caravan Club wanted a public platform to demonstrate the safety and stability of caravans.
-They also wanted to encourage caravan development and by inviting competitors from the trade innovation was championed.
+They also wanted to encourage caravan development and by inviting competitors from the trade.
+Caravan Road Rallies championed innovation.

 The event created such a buzz that more people had entered than there were places available – even before the application forms had been printed.

 The Caravan magazine reported that the event ‘was the first in what looks like being a long series'.
-The competition proved extremely popular with caravanners returning year after year to compete and enjoy the friendly social spirit of the events.
+The competition proved extremely popular with caravanners who returned year after year to compete and enjoy the friendly social spirit of the events.